Robert Barton (author)

 Robert Barton is an American actor, author and academic known for his theatre texts and articles, primarily in the field of acting.
 He is a Professor Emeritus of Theatre Arts at the University of Oregon.

 Early life and education

-Barton was born in Holland, Michigan in 1945.
-He earned an undergraduate degree from Western Michigan University (1967).
+Barton earned an undergraduate degree from Western Michigan University (1967).
 Subsequently, he received both his M.A. and Ph.D. from Bowling Green State University (1968 and 1977).

 Career

 Barton initiated his career by acting for several Shakespeare Festivals and, in 1977, played the title role in a PBS production of Hamlet.
 He has performed in almost all of Shakespeare’s plays and directed half of them.
 He received the American College Theatre Festival's Outstanding Acting Coach Award and the Association for Theatre in Higher Education's Best Book Award.
 Some of his later professional acting performances have been the title role in Galileo (Theatre for Social Change), C.S.
 Lewis in Shadowlands (Robinson Theatre), and Ivan in Art (Willamette Repertory Theatre).

 In addition to his work in theatre, Barton held academic positions at Monmouth College, Clemson University, and the University of Maryland.
 In 1980, he began teaching at the University of Oregon as Head of the Acting Program and serves as Professor Emeritus of Theatre Arts.